-If you have a lot of pain or swelling at the catheter site, call the cardiologist who did your procedure.
+If you have a lot of pain or swelling or signs of infection (see section above) at the catheter site, call the cardiologist who did your procedure.

 If you have heavy bleeding or a lot of swelling, put pressure on the site and call 911.